Aliases for CXCL12 Gene

 GeneCards Summary for CXCL12 Gene

 CXCL12 (C-X-C Motif Chemokine Ligand 12) is a Protein Coding gene.
-Diseases associated with CXCL12 include Human Immunodeficiency Virus Type 1 and Aids Dementia Complex.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and PAK Pathway.
-Gene Ontology (GO) annotations related to this gene include receptor binding and chemokine activity.
+Diseases associated with CXCL12 include Human Immunodeficiency Virus Type 1 and Whim Syndrome.
+Among its related pathways are p70S6K Signaling and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and chemokine activity.

-Chemoattractant active on T-lymphocytes, monocytes, but not neutrophils.
+Chemoattractant active on T-lymphocytes and monocytes but not neutrophils.
 Activates the C-X-C chemokine receptor CXCR4 to induce a rapid and transient rise in the level of intracellular calcium ions and chemotaxis.
 SDF-1-beta(3-72) and SDF-1-alpha(3-67) show a reduced chemotactic activity.
 Binding to cell surface proteoglycans seems to inhibit formation of SDF-1-alpha(3-67) and thus to preserve activity on local sites.
 Also binds to atypical chemokine receptor ACKR3, which activates the beta-arrestin pathway and acts as a scavenger receptor for SDF-1.
 Binds to the allosteric site (site 2) of integrins and activates integrins ITGAV:ITGB3, ITGA4:ITGB1 and ITGA5:ITGB1 in a CXCR4-independent manner (PubMed:29301984).
 Acts as a positive regulator of monocyte migration and a negative regulator of monocyte adhesion via the LYN kinase.
 Stimulates migration of monocytes and T-lymphocytes through its receptors, CXCR4 and ACKR3, and decreases monocyte adherence to surfaces coated with ICAM-1, a ligand for beta-2 integrins.
 SDF1A/CXCR4 signaling axis inhibits beta-2 integrin LFA-1 mediated adhesion of monocytes to ICAM-1 through LYN kinase.
 Inhibits CXCR4-mediated infection by T-cell line-adapted HIV-1.
 Plays a protective role after myocardial infarction.
 Induces down-regulation and internalization of ACKR3 expressed in various cells.
 Has several critical functions during embryonic development; required for B-cell lymphopoiesis, myelopoiesis in bone marrow and heart ventricular septum formation.
 Stimulates the proliferation of bone marrow-derived B-cell progenitors in the presence of IL7 as well as growth of stromal cell-dependent pre-B-cells (By similarity).